jpoehls/zduck.com/_posts/2013/2013-02-12-using-enum-flags-to-model-user-roles-in-csharp-and-sql.md

 I've learned from [@SeiginoRaikou](https://twitter.com/SeiginoRaikou), one of my co-geniuses at [InterWorks](https://www.interworks.com/).

-Historically I always modeled user roles with a separate Roles table and a many-to-many relationship with my Users table.
+Historically I always modeled user roles with a `Role` table and a many-to-many relationship with my `User` table.

 <pre>    +-------------------+
     | User              |